-- (3) the applicant demonstrates that it does not share any corporate officers or employees with a laboratory licensed under section 20, and amendments thereto, or an applicant for such license; - (4) the applicant demonstrates that it will not violate the provisions of section 42, and amendments thereto; - (5) the applicant has submitted a tax clearance certificate issued by the department of revenue; and - (6) the applicant meets all other licensure eligibility conditions established in rules and regulations adopted by the secretary and has paid all required fees. - (c) The director shall issue not less than 15% of processor and distributor licenses to entities that are owned and controlled by United States citizens who are residents of this state and are members of one of the following economically disadvantaged groups: Blacks or African Americans, American Indians, Hispanics or Latinos and Asians.
-If no applications or an insufficient number of applications are submitted by such entities that meet the conditions set forth in subsection (b), licenses shall be issued in accordance with subsections (a) and (b). - (d) A license shall be valid for a period of one year from the date such license is issued, and may be renewed by submitting a license renewal application and paying the required fee.
+- (b) Moneys in the medical marijuana cultivation regulation fund shall be used for the payment or reimbursement of costs related to the regulation and enforcement of the cultivation, possession, testing and sale of medical marijuana by the division of alcoholic beverage control. - New Sec.
+31. (a) Any entity that seeks to process or distribute medical marijuana shall submit an application for the appropriate license to the director of alcoholic beverage control in such form and manner as prescribed by the director.
+A separate license application shall be submitted for each location to be operated by the licensee. - (b) The director shall issue a license to an applicant if: - (1) The criminal history record check conducted pursuant to section 48, and amendments thereto, with respect to the applicant demonstrates that the applicant is not disqualified from holding a license pursuant to section 20, and amendments thereto; - (2) the applicant demonstrates that it does not have an ownership or investment interest in or compensation arrangement with a laboratory licensed under section 21, and amendments thereto, or an applicant for such license: - (3) the applicant demonstrates that it does not share any corporate officers or employees with a laboratory licensed under section 21, and amendments thereto, or an applicant for such license; - (4) the applicant demonstrates that it will not violate the provisions of section 47, and amendments thereto; - (5) the applicant has submitted a tax clearance certificate issued by the department of revenue; and - (6) the applicant meets all other licensure eligibility conditions established in rules and regulations adopted by the secretary of revenue and has paid all required fees. - (c) The director shall issue not less than 15% of processor and distributor licenses to entities that are owned and controlled by United States citizens who are residents of this state and are members of one of the following economically disadvantaged groups: Blacks or African Americans, American Indians, Hispanics or Latinos and Asians.
+If no applications or an insufficient number of applications are submitted by such entities that meet the conditions set forth in subsection (b), licenses shall be issued in accordance with subsections (a) and (b).

+- (d) A license shall be valid for a period of one year from the date such license is issued, and may be renewed by submitting a license renewal application and paying the required fee. - New Sec.
+32. (a) A processor licensee may: - (1) Obtain medical marijuana from one or more licensed cultivators or processors; - (2) subject to subsection (b), process medical marijuana obtained from one or more licensed cultivators into a form described in section 36, and amendments thereto; and - (3) deliver or sell processed medical marijuana to one or more licensed processors, distributors or retail dispensaries. - (b) When packaging medical marijuana for final retail sale, a licensed processor shall: - (1) Package the medical marijuana in accordance with child-resistant effectiveness standards described in 16 C.F.R. § 1700.15(b) in effect on July 1, 2021; - (2) label the medical marijuana packaging with the product's tetrahydrocannabinol and cannabidiol content; and - (3) comply with any packaging or labeling requirements established by rules and regulations adopted by the secretary of revenue.

 New Sec.
-29. (a) A processor licensee may:

-- (1) Obtain medical marijuana from one or more licensed cultivators or processors: - (2) subject to subsection (b), process medical marijuana obtained from one or more licensed cultivators into a form described in section 20. and amendments thereto: and - (3) deliver or sell processed medical marijuana to one or more licensed processors, distributors or retail dispensaries. - (b) When processing medical marijuana, a licensed processor shall: - (1) Package the medical marijuana in accordance with child-resistant effectiveness standards described in 16 C.F.R. § 1700.15(b) in effect on July 1, 2021; - (2) label the medical marijuana packaging with the product's tetrahydrocannabinol and cannabidiol content; and - (3) comply with any packaging or labeling requirements established by rules and regulations adopted by the secretary of revenue. - (c) When establishing the number of processor licenses that will be permitted at any one time, the director of alcoholic beverage control shall consider the population of this state and the number of patients seeking to use medical marijuana.

-New Sec.
-30. (a) A distributor licensee may:
+33. (a) A distributor licensee may: